In a writing task, instructors post the criteria describing what students need to submit for peer learning.

 Review and Revision tasks work in a very similar way, where you are no longer able to edit tasks once students begin submitting responses.

 Loading Existing Writing Tasks

-The repository display will allow you to browse all of the writing tasks you’ve created in the past, even as part of another course.
-When you’ve found the task you want to clone, just click the “Load” link and the writing task form will be populated with the settings for that task.
+When you’ve found the task you want to borrow, click the “Load” link, and the writing task will be populated with the settings for that task.
 You’ll be asked to enter a new due date, and you’ll be able to edit any of the settings from previous task.
 Once you’re done editing, you can save the task as a draft or assign it to students, as normal.
 For more information on loading tasks, see the Task Repository section of the user guide.

 How Students Experience Writing Tasks

 Curious about what students will experience in Eli’s writing tasks?
 Click the Student Preview option, which is in the lower left of writing tasks saved as a draft and in the upper left of assigned writing tasks.